 Conditions: Unless required by the academic curriculum, CPT cannot be used during the first two semesters of F-1 study.
 F-1 Students may not exceed three CPT authorizations during a degree program.
 Withdrawal from an internship course voids CPT authorization, and students who fail an internship course must contact their IS Advisor immediately.
 A CPT eligible course cannot be the only course in the final term of study with limited exceptions (see the CPT Eligible Course list).
 Undergraduate students must have declared a major before becoming eligible for CPT.

-Procedures: Apply by email to your dedicated IS Advisor.
-A new Form I-20 reflecting authorization will be issued within 3-5 business days following the submission of a complete application.
+Procedures: Email your application to firstname.lastname@example.org.
+A new Form I-20 reflecting authorization will be issued 5 business days after the submission of a complete application.

 - Determine if your program* has off-campus experience as part of its curriculum: CPT Eligible Course List.